fyrox-book/fyrox-book.github.io/src/ai/pathfinding.md

 ## Performance

-Current A* implementation is not ideal and may hurt performance if you need to calculate a lot of paths on large graphs.
-It will be optimized in the future (see [tracking issue](https://github.com/FyroxEngine/Fyrox/issues/442) for info).
+Current A* implementation is very well optimized, yet it still loses "some points" in comparison to other specialized implementations of this algorithm.